-The Florida mottled duck is easily distinguished from the male mallard in that the male mallard's head has bright green iridescent coloration.
-Distinguishing a mottled duck from a female mallard can be more difficult, however.
+Mottled ducks are a medium-sized dabbling duck that are intermediate in appearance between a female mallard and an American black duck.
+The male mottled ducks is easy to distinguish because it lacks the mallard drake’s bright green iridescent head.
+Distinguishing a mottled duck from a female mallard can be more difficult, though.
 The neck and head of a mottled duck is lighter colored than its body feathers, whereas the female mallard does not have this color pattern.
 Also, the female mallard has a broad, white wing bar above and below the colored portion of her wing (called the speculum).
 The female mottled duck lacks the upper wing bar but may have a faint lower bar.

-Because the plumages of male and female mottled ducks are similar, the easiest way to tell them apart is by bill color.
-The male mottled duck has an olive green to yellow, solid color bill, while the female has an orange to brown bill with dark blotches or dots.
+Because the plumage of male and female mottled ducks is similar, the easiest way to tell them apart is by bill color.
+The male mottled duck has an olive green to yellow bill whereas the female has an orange to brown bill with dark blotches or dots.
 These dots are most prevalent on the underside of the female's bill.

 It will take an effort by not only the FWC, but all Floridians, to ensure the continued existence of the Florida mottled duck.

 Image Credit: Aida Villaronga